 The following table lists how many organizational leadership graduations there were in 2019-2020 for each degree level.

 What Organizational Leadership Majors Need to Know

-People with careers related to organizational leadership were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, organizational leadership majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Organizational Leadership Majors

 Organizational Leadership majors often go into careers in which the following knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.